chrisjsewell/markdown-it-pyrs/README.md

   - lang_prefix: Prefix for language classes on fenced code blocks
   - quotes: Quote characters, for smart quotes

-- Add plugins (and way to initialise them):
+- Add plugins:
   - heading anchors (with option for slug format)

-  - footnotes (with options to turn on/off inline/collect/backrefs)
+- Allow options for plugins:
-  - Allow tasklist checkboxes to be disabled
+  - tasklist checkboxes to be disabled
+  - footnotes with options to turn on/off inline/collect/backrefs

 - The `gfm` (Github Flavoured Markdown) initialisation mode needs improving
   - `linkify` is not strictly equivalent to <https://github.github.com/gfm/#autolinks-extension->, e.g. it does not currently autolink `www.example.com`